dftbplus/hsd-python/README.rst

     }
   }

 Content in HSD format can be represented as JSON.
-Content in JSON format can be represented as HSD, provided it satisfies a restriction for arrays: Either all elements of an array must be objects or none of them.
+Content in JSON format can similarly be represented as HSD, provided it satisfies one restriction for
+arrays: Either all elements of an array must be objects or none of them.
 (This allows for a clear separation of structure and data and allows for the very simple input format.)

 Content in HSD format can be represented as XML (DOM-tree).
-Content in XML can be converted to HSD, provided it satisfies the restriction that every child has either data (text) or further children, but never both of them.
+Likewise content in XML can be converted to HSD, provided it satisfies the restriction that every child has either data (text) or further children, but never both of them.
 (Again, this ensures the simplicity of the input format.)